Does Student Loans Affect Credit Score?

 When you make timely payments on your student loans and utilize them wisely, it is beneficial to your credit health.
 Here are some tips for managing student loans responsibly so they don't hurt your scores.

-• Pay necessary fees and apply for auto debit - Make sure to apply for auto debit so that you do not miss any payment due dates for your student loan accounts.
+- Pay the required fees and apply for auto debit; be sure you apply for auto debit to avoid missing any payment due dates for your student loan accounts.

-• Make at least the minimum payment every time you can - If you only pay the minimum due every month, the balances will remain high on your credit cards and your credit utilization ratio and credit scores will be affected.
-Tip more when you can.
+- Make at least the minimum payment each time you can; if you only pay the minimum due every month, the balances on your credit cards will stay high and your credit use ratio and credit scores will suffer.
+When you can, tip extra.

-• Consolidate or refinance for lower payments - Student loan consolidation or refinancing could lock in a lower interest rate that would make payments more manageable.
-All I want you to understand is that when you refinance your federal loans, you are no longer allowed to make use of the federal repayment plan and forgiveness programs.
+- Consolidate or refinance for reduced payments; student loan refinancing or consolidation may lock in a lower interest rate, therefore enabling more reasonable payments.
+All I want you to know is that you are not entitled to utilize the government repayment plan and forgiveness policies after you refinance your federal loans.

-• Inquire about deferments or forbearance if needed - Federal student loans allow you to place your loan into a state of temporary pause if you lose your job, or have low income or high medical expenses among other reasons that may lead to you being unable to meet your loan payment obligations without damaging your credit.
+- Ask about deferments or forbearance if necessary; Federal student loans let you temporarily pause your loan if you lose your job, or have low income or high medical expenses among other reasons that might cause you to be unable to pay back your loan without negatively impacting your credit.

-• Never pay the credit card company a penny late - Keep track of when the payment is due and make sure to pay before that date.
-And ideally, missing a payment once is enough to have a detrimental effect on credit.
+- Never pay the credit card company one cent late; keep note of when the payment is due and pay before that date.
+And ideally, one missing payment once would be sufficient to damage credit.

 Influence of Student Loans on Credit Utilization